-In order to monitor capital requirements, the Board reviews the capital position on a quarterly basis and the Managers review performance monthly.
+In order to monitor capital requirements, the Board and the Managers reviews the capital position on a quarterly basis at a high level.

 Throughout the period the Association complied with the regulators' capital requirements.
-At 30 September 2020 the Association's Solvency II own funds exceeded the SCR with a solvency ratio of 3.8.
+At 30 September 2021 the Association's Solvency II own funds exceeded the SCR with a solvency ratio of 3.9 (2020 - 3.8).
 In accordance with the PRA rulebook, the Association has taken benefit of the audit exemption of the SCR and SFCR and therefore the current year SCR and SFCR are unaudited.

-10.7 Fair value hierarchy
+11.7 Fair value hierarchy